dscrait/dscrait.tech/README.md

 ```sh
 npm install
 ```
-4. Run the webssite in your localhost by typing this command
+3. Run the website in your localhost by typing this command
 ```sh
 npm run dev
 ```